SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-sp-pnp-js-with-spfx-web-parts.md

 ## Update the default component

-Finally, we need to do a bit of cleanup to create our based component.
-First replace the entire contents of the PnPjsExample.tsx file with the following code.
+Finally, we need to do a bit of cleanup to create our base component.
+First, replace the entire contents of the **PnPjsExample.tsx** file with the following code.

 ```typescript
 import * as React from 'react';